wangxr0526/EasIFA-Intelligence-Extensions/README.md

 # EasIFA Web Extensions

-`easifa-web-extensions` is the public companion repository for connecting EasIFA to MCP-capable LLM clients.
+`EasIFA-Intelligence-Extensions` is the public companion repository for connecting EasIFA to MCP-capable LLM clients.

 It currently ships three things: